telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/json.md

     </script>
 ```

-You can also choose to load data in a specific [sheet](/api/javascript/spreadsheet/sheet) only.
+You can also choose to load data only in a specific [sheet](/api/javascript/spreadsheet/sheet).
 This will not affect the data located in the other sheets, apart from the formulas that refer to it.

-The example below demonstrates how to load sheet data by using `fromJSON`.
+The following example demonstrates how to load sheet data by using `fromJSON`.

 ###### Example